vmware-archive/iot-analytics-benchmark/DL/README.md

 MODELPATH          | Location of trained model file - required REPORTINGINTERVAL  | Reporting interval - defaults to every 100 images sent

-Wait for program to output "Start send program" then, in a second shell in the same directory:
+Wait for program to output "Start send program" then, in a second shell on the same or different server, in the same directory:

 `python3 send_images_cifar.py [-h] [-s] [-i IMAGESPERSEC] [-t TOTALIMAGES] | nc <dest IP address>  <dest port>`